CryptoBloks-BP/libre-node/README.md

 This repository contains a Docker-based setup for running Libre blockchain nodes (mainnet and testnet) using AntelopeIO Leap v5.0.3.

+## 🚀 New in v2.0: Block Producer Support

+- **Full Producer Mode**: Configure nodes as block producers with security best practices
+- **Lightweight Producer Mode**: Run producers with minimal resources using snapshots (4-6GB RAM)
+- **Flexible Snapshot System**: Support for multiple snapshot providers and compression formats
+- **Enhanced Scripts**: All scripts now work from any directory with improved error handling

 ## Overview

 Libre is a blockchain platform based on AntelopeIO technology.
 This setup provides: